 Resilience of the Quarry Walls is low to moderate.
 The significant alteration of the soil profile, amounting to the removal of the historical topsoil and deep excavation of the brick pit, has removed the historical seedbank.
 However, the adjacent remnant STIF in the Western Zone has since rejuvenated the seedbank through direct seed fall.
-The diversity of native species within this zone is not as high as for the Western Zone, though it is substantial and likely to improve in the future as further seed fall and nutrients increase.
-This vegetation is shown in Photograph 3.3.
+The diversity of native

 Conversely however, this reduction in soil nutrients creates an environment which is not conducive to the growth of exotic species.
-The northern and central area of the quarry wall has little to no exotic cover.
+The northern and central area of the quarry wall thus supports little to no exotic cover.